 There are different 529 plans, so there are different options.
-There are plans that you can treat a deposit of up to $75,000 in one year as if it were made over a five-year period.
+There are plans that you can deposit up to $75,000 in one year as if it were made over a five-year period.
 529 plans do have limitations.
 The biggest one is that you must invest in the mutual fund being offered by the state.
 529 plans have not always performed as well as the market as a whole, and in a 529 plan the only option is investing in each state’s plan.

 With Education Savings accounts, known as ESAs you can take advantage of tax-free withdrawals to pay for qualified higher education expenses.

 You can control your investments or choose professionals to do it.
-This option is great if you think that you can choose better than professionals.
+This option is great if you think that you can choose better than mutual funds.
 Sometimes the managers of these accounts don’t spend much time deciding and don’t analyze the market too much.
-And mainly, they don’t have “skin in the game.”
+Mainly, like with 529 plans, they don’t have “skin in the game.”

 This Coverdell account is not for everyone.
 It is counted as a parent asset on the FAFSA (and that is not going to negate a financial aid application either so you can still apply even with a Coverdell account).
 You should deposit at least $2,000 per year, and the deposits should be before the student turns 18.

 These bonds are federal tax-deferred and state tax-free.
 The U.S. government backs these bonds that have an interest.
 Series EE and I bonds can be tax-free for qualifying higher education expenses.

 There are limits on how much you earn to contribute as well (unless you are able to get a back-door roth which some planners are open to doing).
 Investing the maximum amount can still be less than what you desire to save; and withdrawals from a Roth IRA to pay for a college is counted as a base-year income on the FAFSA.

 These accounts are versatile.
 You can spend the money on anything as long as this money goes to the minor.
 There are no limits to how much you are investing.